ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 **Variants:**

 #.
-Hint Rewrite -> term 1 … term n : ident 1 … ident m This is
+Hint Rewrite -> @term … @term n : ident 1 … ident m This is
    strictly equivalent to the command above (we only make explicit the orientation which otherwise defaults to ->).
 #.
-Hint Rewrite <- term 1 … term n : ident 1 … ident m Adds the
+Hint Rewrite <- @term … @term n : ident 1 … ident m Adds the
-   rewriting rules term 1 … term n with a right-to-left orientation in the bases ident 1 , …, ident m .
+   rewriting rules @term … @term n with a right-to-left orientation in the bases ident 1 , …, ident m .
 #.
-Hint Rewrite term 1 … term n using tactic : ident 1 … ident m When
+Hint Rewrite @term … @term n using tactic : ident 1 … ident m When
-   the rewriting rules term 1 … term n in ident 1 , …, ident m will be used, the tactic tactic will be applied to the generated subgoals, the main subgoal excluded.
+   the rewriting rules @term … @term n in ident 1 , …, ident m will be used, the tactic tactic will be applied to the generated subgoals, the main subgoal excluded.
 #.
 Print Rewrite HintDb identThis command displays all rewrite hints